alessioborgi/CareConnect/README.md

  	- *"Please provide the air quality in QRITA."*
    	- *"Show me the air temperature trends in QROB for the last 7 days."*
 	- *"What was the average solar radiation on the rooftop in the past year?"*
+3. **Graph Visualization**: If your query returns a time-series dataset, the system will generate a graph automatically and save it as a .png image.
+These graphs will be displayed directly on the frontend.